illusio666/employee_attrition_analysis/README.md

 Development and deployment of any strategies would need to be considered in terms of fairness to all employees and what exceptions might be legitimately (and legally) made to those strategies.

-Where employees are proveably below market rate pay, this is a valid reason to conduct a review and adjustment.
-However, such activity based on more subjective means (manager's assessment of identified employee) is subject to bias and therefore risk.
+Where employees are demonstrably below market rate, this is a valid reason to conduct a review and adjustment.
+However, such activity based on more subjective evaluations (e.g. manager discretion) is subject to bias and therefore risk.

 ## Accessibility considerations ✅